semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ## Slack

-Integrating with Slack allows Semgrep to post messages after each scan about new findings to a channel on your Slack workspace.
+Integrating with Slack allows Semgrep to send findings to a channel on your Slack workspace.

 To set it up, you'll need to create an app within Slack and enable that app's **Incoming Webhooks** feature.
 By creating a webhook, you'll have a URL which serves as Semgrep's endpoint to your Slack workplace.

 The guide below will walk you through those steps.

 1. Make sure that you're logged into your Slack account.
 You can enter your login details [here.](https://slack.com/workspace-signin)
 2. Follow this [link](https://api.slack.com/apps?new_app=1) to create an app in your Slack workplace.
 Select **From scratch** and fill in the fields for your app's name and workspace.